microsoft/FastTrack/scripts/Yammer-NetworkDataExport/README.md

 ### Parameters

--StartDate <YYYY-MM-DD>
+**StartDate YYYY-MM-DD**

 	REQUIRED.
+Sets the start date for the target date range of the export

+**StartDate YYYY-MM-DD**

-Sets the start date for the target date range of the export -EndDate <YYYY-MM-DD>
+	REQUIRED.
+Sets the start date for the target date range of the export **EndDate YYYY-MM-DD**

 	OPTIONAL.
 Sets the end date for the target date range of the export.
-We recommend including this and setting a reasonable range to avoid timeouts.
+	NOTE: We recommend including this and setting a reasonable range to avoid timeouts.
--IncludeFiles <all/csv>
+**IncludeFiles all/csv** (Default: CSV)

 	OPTIONAL.
-Set this to ‘all’ for CSVs (including messages) and all file attachments, or ‘csv’ for CSVs only (including messages), no file attachments.
+Set this to ‘all’ to include messages and file attachments, or ‘csv’ for messages only.
--IncludeFiles <true/false>
+**IncludeFiles true/false** (Default: False)

 	OPTIONAL.
-Setting this to ‘true’ would result in CSVs and/or file attachments downloaded for the primary network and all associated external networks.
+Set this to ‘true’ to include CSVs and/or file attachments for the primary network and all associated external networks.
-	This is unnecessary for native mode migration, as migration doesn’t touch external networks
+	NOTE: This is unnecessary for native mode migration, as migration doesn’t touch external networks

 ### Execution